Family and Consumer Sciences (FACS)

 FACS 3370.
 Nutritional Pathways.
 3 Hours.

 This advanced course establishes knowledge and understanding of nutritional concepts in the biochemical context.
-Biochemical, physical and metabolic functions of the nutrients; pathways of each nutrient in the diet from ingestion through digestion, assimilation and metabolism; digestive and metabolic interactions between drugs and nutrients are discussed.
-This course cannot be used for credit toward biology or chemistry majors.
+Biochemical, physical and metabolic functions of the nutrients; pathways of nutrients from ingestion, assimilation and metabolism; digestive and metabolic interactions between drugs and nutrients are discussed.
 (3-0).
 Offered fall semesters.

 FACS 3371.
 Fashion Merchandising.
 3 Hours.